parula-app/docs/docs/setup/mpd.md

 # Music library

-Pia uses the excellent music server [mpd](https://www.musicpd.org) to play your music and Internet radio stations.
-We hope you will enjoy mpd even outside of Pia.
+Parula uses the excellent music server [mpd](https://www.musicpd.org) to play your music and Internet radio stations.
+We hope you will enjoy mpd even outside of Parula.

 1. Install mpd: `# apt install mpd mpc`
 2. Configure the directory where your music files are.